 The rebate recipient pays for the storm shelter in full upon completion of the installation.
 We will provide you with the paperwork above if applicable.
 Once you’ve submitted your paperwork to the city, county or organization, it could take up to 12 weeks to receive your rebate.

-If you can’t or don’t want pay for the storm shelter in full up front, we offer financing through True Sky Credit Union at 2.99% APR for up to 36 months.
+If you can’t or don’t want pay for the storm shelter in full up front, we have tornado shelter financing options.

 Safe Room Grant

 For safe room grants, we handle all the paperwork.
 You pay the difference upon completion.
 (Example: if your storm shelter is $2,750 and you have a $2,500 grant.
 You’ll pay us $250.)
 Before we leave, you’ll give us your grant/voucher sheet.
 We handle the paperwork and the organization pays us directly.